What is Section 504?

 In the context of Section 504, “placement” refers to the general education classroom or program with individually planned accommodations or interventions.
 A student who qualifies to receive Section 504 services is entitled to the same access to programs and activities as any other student.
 The District is not required to alter requirements or standards for participation.
 There is no modification of the essential knowledge and skills for 504 students.
 Eligibility under Section 504 is not intended to reduce expectations for students with disabilities.
 The intent of Section 504 is to provide eligible students with reasonable accommodations that will give them an equal chance to achieve educational success.

 What are my Legal Rights as a Parent?

 Upon referral to Section 504, parents will receive a Notice of Rights for Disabled Students and their Parents, which outlines the procedural safeguards in place for Section 504 students.

 Need more information?

-For more infomation on Section 504 in Waxahachie ISD, contact the WISD Section 504 Coordinator, Ginger Robinson, at (972) 923-4727 or by email at email@example.com.
+For more information on Section 504 in Waxahachie ISD, contact the WISD Section 504 Coordinator, contact Ginger Robinson via email, at (972) 923-4727.
 In addition, you may access the attachment for a printable attachment regarding Section 504 polices.